brack3t/django-braces/docs/contributing.rst

 All code changes should come with test changes.
 We use `py.test <https://pypi.python.org/pypi/pytest>`_ instead of Python's ``unittest``.
-This seems to only be really important when marking tests for skipping.

-We try to keep the project at 100% test coverage but know this isn't something we can achieve forever.
-So long as your tests cover your contribution 80% or better, we're happy to try and bump up that last bit, or just accept the code.
+We try to keep the project at high test coverage but know this isn't something we can achieve alone.
+Tests should be included with your pull requests and should cover 100% of your changes.

-We currently test Braces against late (usually latest) versions of Python 2.7, 3.4, 3.5, and 3.6.
-We also test against the latest released version of Django from 1.11 to 2.0.
+We test ``django-braces`` against currently supported versions of Python and LTS versions of Django.
+All pull requests are run through a matrix of these Python and Django versions.
+Locally, use a recent Python and Django.